-I am willing to bet that you are reading this in the middle of a million other tasks that you feel like you need to do in order to feel “normal.”
-Or maybe you are reading this in an attempt to get yourself out of a rut or improve your state of mind while feeling depressed.
-Either way, I am here to help!
-A lot of times, we (meaning you, me, and everyone we know, honestly) feel like if we aren’t doing something, we are failing.
+I’m willing to bet that you’re reading this in the middle of a million other tasks you feel you need to do in order to feel “normal.”
+Or maybe you’re reading this in an attempt to get yourself out of a rut or improve your state of mind while feeling depressed.
+Either way, I’m here to help!
+A lot of times, we (meaning you, me, and everyone we know) feel like if we aren’t doing something, we’re failing.

-On the contrary; if we aren’t doing something, that might be for a reason, and we need to be in tune with why that is.
-You see, sometimes it is enough to just be surviving in the world—“just getting by” is totally okay, because it happens to all of us.
-Everyone hits a point where they just cannot keep doing whatever routine or tasks they have been doing, but we still forget to really take care of ourselves and understand that stopping or slowing down can be good for us.
+Sometimes it’s enough to just be surviving in the world, “just getting by.”
+Everyone hits a point where they just can’t keep doing whatever routine tasks they’ve been doing.
+But we still forget to really take care of ourselves and understand that stopping or slowing down can be good for us.

-And if you feel like you have been doing nothing for too long, then that is okay too!
-Dear reader, below I have eight ways you can remember to not be so hard on yourself when all you feel you can do is survive.
+Below are eight affirmations for you to remember to not be so hard on yourself when all you feel you can do is survive.

-1.You do not have to finish all of your tasks in a day.
+1.You do not have to finish all your tasks in a day.

-Whether you are depressed or you have been busy with work or school, sometimes your tasks start to pile up.
-This can include homework, dishes, laundry, vacuuming, sweeping, going to the DMV, going to the doctor, or even just remembering to call someone.
-You feel helpless thinking about getting everything done, especially as you start to think of those tasks as urgent, no matter how urgent they may actually be.
-Then, in an effort to get on track to completing those tasks, you get into the mindset of “everything will get done today, no stopping, only doing!”
+Whether you’re depressed or you have been busy with work or school, sometimes your tasks start to pile up.
+You might feel helpless thinking about getting everything done, especially as you start to think of those tasks as urgent, no matter how urgent they may actually be.
+Then, in an effort to get on track, you may get into the mindset of thinking, “Everything will get done today — no stopping, only doing!”

-While it seems like a good mindset to have, it can actually be more destructive in some ways than feeling helpless.
-When we set these goals up for ourselves to get every single tasks or chore done, we are almost always setting ourselves up for failure and disappointment.
-It can be extremely difficult to get all of those things done in one day, and when it doesn’t happen, it feels like we failed, and then we might slump back into feeling helpless and letting things pile up.
+While it seems like a good mindset to have, this mentality can in some ways actually be more destructive.
+When we set these goals for ourselves to get every single task or chore done, we are almost always setting ourselves up for failure and disappointment.
+It can be extremely difficult to get everything done in one day, and when it doesn’t happen, it feels like we failed.
+We then might slump back into feeling helpless and letting things pile up.

-No matter what anyone says, we are typically a lot busier than people were 20 or 30 years ago.
-It may not seem like it on the surface, but we occupy a ton of our time doing something—using our phones, reading articles (like right now!), texting friends, watching TV, going to school or work, exercising, playing video games, etc.—as opposed to doing nothing—i.e. relaxing.
-It is easier now than it ever has been to constantly be distracted by something or be involved in some activity at all waking hours.
+No matter what anyone says, we are typically a lot busier than people were twenty or thirty years ago.
+It may not seem like it on the surface, but we occupy much of our time doing something — using our phones, reading articles (like right now!), texting friends, watching TV, going to school or work, exercising, playing video games — as opposed to doing nothing, that is, relaxing.
+It’s easier now than it ever has been to constantly be distracted by something or be involved in some activity at all waking hours.

 It has become the norm to think that “go-go-go” is the only way to live, when sometimes you just need to stop, or at the very least slow down.